-- It is advisable to store the pouches and flanges in a cool, dry place, but not in the refrigerator. - Always keep a few pouches that can be emptied in reserve if needed in the event of diarrhoea, e.g. as a result of radiotherapy or a course of antibiotics. - During the first few months following the operation it is advisable to put your hand on the stoma to absorb some of the pressure when coughing or sneezing. - You can reduce the sound somewhat by placing and keeping your hand on the pouch.
+- ✓ It is advisable to store the pouches and flanges in a cool, dry place, but not in the refrigerator. - During the first few months following the operation it is advisable to put your hand on the stoma to absorb some of the pressure when coughing or sneezing. - You can reduce the sound somewhat by placing and keeping your hand on the pouch.